InteliThreeGroup/Beneficios/BusinessPlan.md

 * Control and automation for HR, with real-time tracking
 * Automatic payment settlement for establishments
 * Open, interoperable, and scalable infrastructure for multiple countries
+* Corporate gamification and employee engagement, with real rewards

 ### 2) Customer Segments